Report ZSM04000_SNC / ZRSUSR000_620 – Show SNC status of current user sessions

 ABAP Source Code

-You find the source code on the corresponding wiki page.
+You find the source code on GitHub.

 Report ZSM04000_SNC shows a cross-client list about users, their terminals, the connection type and the SNC status.
 You can add the profile parameters about SNC to the header of the list.
 Here’s an example without IP addresses and without terminal names: